 TGbe editor: Please insert the following paragraphs after the last paragraph of section 9.4.1.4 and before the NOTE:

+(#2440) The Unsolicited Probe Responses for Critical Update (PRCU) Flag subfield is reserved except when the Capability Information field is carried in a Beacon or a Probe Response frame transmitted by an AP affiliated with an AP MLD.

+An AP affiliated with an AP MLD sets the Unsolicited PRCU Flag subfield to 1 if the Critical Update Flag is set to 1 and the AP has schedule for transmission an unsolicited broadcast Probe Response frame carrying any of the elements with respect to critical updates.
+In this case, the AP follows the rules defined in 35.3.8 (BSS parameter critical update procedure).
+Otherwise, the AP sets the subfield to 0.

-NOTE—An AP sets the value to 1 in one or more Beacon frames by following the procedure defined in 35.3.8 (BSS parameter critical update procedure).
+NOTE—An AP sets the Critical Update Flag value and Unsolicited PRCU Flag value to 1 in one or more Beacon frames by following the procedure defined in 35.3.8 (BSS parameter critical update procedure).

 TGbe editor: Please modify the clause 35.3.8 as shown below: